 Maternity Benefit is a payment made to women who are on maternity leave from work and covered by social insurance (PRSI).
 You should apply for the payment 6 weeks before you intend to go on maternity leave (12 weeks if you are self-employed).
-The amount of money paid to you each week depends on your earnings in the relevant tax year (2 years before your Maternity Benefit claim).
 If you are already on certain social welfare payments then you may get half-rate Maternity Benefit.
 If you think you have been wrongly refused Maternity Benefit or you are unhappy about a decision of a Social Welfare Deciding Officer about your entitlements, you can appeal this decision.

 Maternity Benefit is paid by the Department of Social Protection to women who have a certain number of paid PRSI contributions on their social insurance record and who are in insurable employment up to the first day of their maternity leave.
 The last day of work can be within 16 weeks of the end of the week your baby is due.

 The PRSI contributions can be from both employment or self-employment - the PRSI classes that count for Maternity Benefit are A, E, H and S (self-employed).
 Maternity Benefit is not payable to serving members of the Defence Forces who pay PRSI at Class H.

 If you do not meet these PRSI conditions and you were self-employed before starting work as an employee, you can use your Class S contributions to qualify for Maternity Benefit - see PRSI conditions for self-employed people below.